Safety Switch Installation

 WHAT DOES A SAFETY SWITCH LOOK LIKE?

-The easiest way to identify if you have a safety switch installed is to look in your switchboard.
+The easiest way to identify if you’ve had a safety switch installation is to look in your switchboard.
 Look for a device that has a switch and a button marked “TEST”.
 This device will either be installed in your meter box outside or in a sub-board located elsewhere inside your house.

 Some common labels may include – ELCB, Earth leakage circuit breaker, RCD, Residual current device, Safety Switch or RCD Safety Switch.